huggingface/hub-docs/docs/hub/spaces-embed.md

 Once your Space is up and running you might wish to embed it in a website or in your blog.
 Embedding or sharing your Space is a great way to allow your audience to interact with your work and demonstrations without requiring any setup on their side.
+To embed a Space its visibility needs to be public.

 ## Direct URL